Metro ethernet: What it is, benefits & how it works

 - Ethernet over Fiber (EoF) highlights metro ethernet’s typical use of fiber-optic connections.

-- Ethernet WAN (Wide Area Network) is used when metro ethernet extends beyond a single metro area.
+- Ethernet WAN (Wide Area Network) is the term describing when metro ethernet extends beyond a single metro area.

 Key components of metro ethernet